Skill: intercom

 |---|---|

-intercom | Inbox: conversations needing your attention |
+intercom | Inbox: tasks needing your attention |

-intercom new @agent "subject" | Start a new conversation |
+intercom new @<label> "subject" | Start a new task |

 intercom read <id> | Read full conversation thread |